Quiksylvir/Tool-maker/README.md

 Timothy Smith

+Main entry through ValueInput.
+It is Initialized to Letter Grade A. Alter any values there.

 Summary:

-Grades by number of assignments and achievements reached
+Grades by number of assignments and achievements reached.

 Grades by level of proficiency on all other categories